top of page

 His 40 Days - Our 4 Weeks

 Preparing Our Souls - Jesus prepared 40 days in the desert after His baptism before beginning His ministry.
-So too, we are called to prepare before we begin this long journey of being with His life on earth as His companion.
-These Disposition Days are for our hearts to experience more fully the unconditional love that springs forth endlessly from God as His beloved.
+So, too, we are called to prepare before we begin as a pilgrim on the journey through the life of Christ on earth.
+These Disposition Days allow our hearts to experience more fully the unconditional love that springs forth endlessly from being created as God's beloved.

 His 3 Decades, 3 Years, 3 Days - Our 30 Weeks

-Entering into the 30-week intensive Retreat is to come to an internal and personal knowingness of who Jesus was and is.
-Here in the Spiritual Exercises, we are called to walk as if alongside Him in reviewing His life.
-To not just observe in our imagination but to actually talk with Him.
-Share your thoughts.
+Entering into the 30+-week intensive Retreat is to come to an internal and personal knowingness of who Jesus was and is for us.
+Here in the Spiritual Exercises, we are called to walk as if alongside Him in His life.
+To not just observe in our imagination but to actually walk and talk with Him.
+Share our thoughts.
 Ask questions.
-His is the Word; words are real.
-He was real, here on earth.
+His is the Word; and His words are real.

 The beginning was with the Word, and the Word was with God, and the Word was God.